VersionLens/loops-python-unofficial/CONTRIBUTING.md

 1. Make your changes in your branch.
 2. Follow the coding style and conventions used in the project.
 3. Write clear, concise commit messages.
 4. Test your changes thoroughly.
+Write or modify existing tests when it makes sense.

 ## Submitting a Pull Request